North Berwick witch trials: Accused

 More than 100 suspected witches in North Berwick were arrested.
 Several confessed under torture to having met with the Devil in the church at night, and devoted themselves to doing evil, including poisoning the King and other members of his household, and attempting to sink the King's ship.
 In February 1591 James VI instructed David Seton or Seaton of Tranent to find accused people who had fled to England.
 The English ambassador Robert Bowes wrote that these fugitives were "the worst sort of witches".
 David Seton's servant Geillis Duncan had been one of the first accused.

 Two significant accused persons were Agnes Sampson, a respected and elderly woman from Humbie, and Dr John Fian, a schoolmaster and scholar in Prestonpans.
 Both initially refused to confess and were put to severe torture.
 Sampson was brought before King James and a council of nobles.
 She denied all the charges, but after torture, she confessed.
 By special commandment, her head and body hair was shaved and she was fastened to the wall of her cell by a scold's bridle, an iron instrument with 4 sharp prongs forced into the mouth, so that two prongs pressed against the tongue, and the two others against the cheeks.
 She was kept without sleep and thrown with a rope around her head.
 After these ordeals she confessed to the 53 indictments against her.
 She was finally strangled and burned as a witch.
 According to Newes from Scotland, (1591), Sampson confessed to attending a Sabbat with 200 witches, including Giellis Duncan.

 Dr. Fian also suffered severe torture.
 His fingernails were forcibly extracted, then iron pins were inserted.
 He was tortured with the pilliwinks, and the boot.
 Fian was finally taken to the Castlehill in Edinburgh and burned at the stake on 16 December.
-Fian's testimony implicated Francis Stewart, 5th Earl of Bothwell in a supernatural conspiracy, bringing a political element the ongoing trials.
+Fian's testimony implicated Francis Stewart, 5th Earl of Bothwell in a supernatural conspiracy, bringing a political element into the ongoing trials.
 According to Christopher Smout, between 3,000 and 4,000 accused witches may have been killed in Scotland in the years 1560–1707.